 Mount ratchet on crankshaft turning socket (1/2″ long-arm ratchet).

-Turn crankshaft pulley clockwise until cylinder 1 intake and exhaust cams point to each other at ~45 degree angle (crankshaft turning socket / 1/2″ long-arm ratchet).
+f it’s a manual transmission, first, place the transmission in neutral.
+This allows for the turning of the crankshaft.
+Next, turn the crankshaft pulley clockwise until the cylinder 1 intake and exhaust cams point to each other at a ~45-degree angle (using a crankshaft turning socket and a 1/2″ long-arm ratchet).

 Note: Turning crankshaft counter clockwise is acceptable.